 The Delaware Department of Education (DDOE) equips public school staff with guidance and resources to effectively teach science in kindergarten through grade 12.
-DDOE does not create or enforce specific math curriculum but does ensure schools follow state content standards and support all educators with high quality professional learning.
+DDOE does not create or enforce specific science curriculum but does ensure schools follow state content standards and support all educators with high quality professional learning.

 DDOE operates with the knowledge that all children are successful in the classroom and beyond when high expectations exist alongside appropriate supports.
 Our primary purpose is to assist districts and charter schools in their mission to prepare students for their college and career goals after high school.